 We have seen one holiday complex that will allow usage of its holiday properties for only 7 months a year.
 Trying to obtain finance on a property that only be used for 7 months is very challenging.
 Indeed, most lenders see this type of restriction as too restrictive, making the security unsuitable.

 Outside of holiday complexes, such restrictions are most usually found on buildings that have been converted from agricultural to domestic use.
 A barn conversion is the perfect example and we see lots of these.

 The landowner, usually a farmer, applies to the Local Authority for planning permission to convert a barn to a dwelling.
 The Local Authority will consider the application but may decide that the local infrastructure could be overwhelmed by too many people living in the locality full time.
-So, instead of granting full planning permission for a dwelling the Local Authority Planning Dept can grant restricted use planning; holiday let only.
+So, instead of granting full planning permission for a dwelling the Local Authority Planning Dept can grant restricted use planning with a Section 106; holiday let only.

 Such properties can produce an excellent yield as the cost/values are less than those purchased with full residential use and used as holiday lets.

 Whilst financing such properties is not straightforward, a good mortgage broker who knows the right questions to ask and where to go, can obtain a mortgage for you on a restricted use property.

 The definition of what constitutes non-standard construction varies from lender to lender.
 It might also be referred to as non-traditional construction.

 The most widely accepted form of construction by mortgage lenders is brick or stone, with a tiled or slate roof – traditional/standard construction.

 Timber framed construction with brick or blockwork, although acceptable to most lenders, can be deemed unacceptable security if the timber framing type is defective.

 A Tudor period house, which has stood for 600 years is, of course, timber-framed and very solid.
 Some lenders however, regard this as non-standard.